Do You Know the Winnebago Man?

 The Winnebago Man was made famous by his crass and hilarious outtakes.
 Jack Rebney was a former news anchor hired to make two 10-minute promotional videos for Winnebago.
 Filming took place at their headquarters in Iowa.
 Jack’s bloopers are what keep this promotional video circulating today.

-Jack Rebney frequently had meltdowns, criticized himself and others on set, and even dropped a significant amount of F-bombs and other obscenities during filming.
+Jack Rebney frequently had meltdowns, criticized himself and others on set, and even dropped many F-bombs and other obscenities during filming.
 Swarms of flies set Jack off into one of his infamous tirades.
-He struggled to remember his lines, which triggered an outburst or two.
-The visible frustration is why he’ll forever hold the title of Winnebago Man.

 How the Winnebago Man Outtakes Originally Circulated

-After two weeks of filming, the company successfully captured the footage they needed for a successful commercial, but the crew’s work wasn’t over.
 After experiencing the wonder that was Jack, they couldn’t help but share what they’d seen.
 The film crew pieced together a compilation of outtakes and circulated it among friends via VHS tape.

 The tapes were copied many times and passed along for others to view.
 Before the internet, sharing may have been more time-consuming, but it didn’t take long for word to spread about the crazy Winnebago Man.